PhilChodrow/PIC16B/syllabus.md

 All students on the waitlist at the end of Week 2 will be automatically enrolled in the course.

+<div class="fancy-h1"> How You Will Learn in PIC16B</div>

+ In PIC16B, we'll relatively traditional lecture periods, in which I'll present on a topic.
+These will take place during the scheduled lecture periods, although I'll record the lectures and post them to CCLE afterwards.
+You'll have a quarter-long project and a series of blog posts (homeworks) in which to practice your skills.

+I believe that:

+> Your learning takes place primarily **outside of lecture**.

+> Your learning takes place when you are **actively solving problems and writing code.**

+I plan my lectures in PIC16B to give you a high-level view on a set of topics.
+You're not going to become a strong programmer just by attending lectures.
+So, make sure that you **leave yourself plenty of time** to research topics, work on your project, and grapple with the homework problems.

 <div class="fancy-h1">Course Environment </div>

 <div class="blocks">